yrsegal/rejuvenation-modpack/README.md

   Gives Axel's Darchlight Form and Interceptor Form full spriting.
 - BoostPickupOdds.rb
   Makes Pickup more likely (33%) to trigger after battle.
+- ChatotCrest.rb (depends on 0000.injection.rb, 0000.textures.rb, 0000.music.rb)
+  Adds a Chatot Crest which grants additional effects on sound-based moves, adds Torment to Chatter, gives a 30% Speed boost, and sets its ability to Berserk.
 - ConditionItems.rb (depends on 0000.injection.rb, 0000.textures.rb)
   Adds items which cause status conditions.
 - DarchlightTrainerSprites.rb (depends on 0000.textures.rb)